-Savola Group (SAVOLA), the Saudi Arabian retail group with interests from sugar to supermarkets, said it paid 2 billion riyals ($533 million) to boost its stake in PepsiCo Inc. (PEP) partner Almarai Co. as it expands in the kingdom.
+Savola Group (SAVOLA), the Saudi Arabian retail group with interests from sugar to supermarkets, said it paid 2 billion riyals ($533 million) to boost its stake in PepsiCo Inc. (PEP:US) partner Almarai Co. as it expands in the kingdom.

 Savola increased its shareholding to 36.52 percent from 29.95 percent, the Jeddah, Saudi Arabia-based company said in a statement to the stock market today.
 The deal was financed by a combination of cash on hand and Islamic banking facilities from the local banks.
 Samba Capital was financial consultant.

 Savola is expanding its retail business in the Arab world’s largest economy and its sugar refining operations in Egypt as it seeks to boost revenue.
 The company acquired the assets of Casino Guichard-Perrachon SA (CO)’s Geant superstores in the kingdom and also bought Tate & Lyle Plc’s (TATE) stakes in sugar refineries in Saudi Arabia and Egypt earlier this year.

 The acquisition “is in line with the group’s strategy of further growing its exposure in its core sectors, and the food sector is one of them,” Savola Managing Director Abdul Raouf Mannaa said in the statement.
 The company increased its holding in Almarai to 29.95 percent from 26.5 percent during 2010.

 Savola bought 26.2 million shares at 75 riyals a share, according to NCB Capital.
 “This increase of its stake in a key strategic partner is a positive, strengthening its position as the leading food companies in Saudi Arabia,” NCB Capital said.